About this project

 Phase 1

 A key component of Phase 1 is the preparation of 2 major amendments to the existing Zoning Bylaw.
 The first amendment—adopted by Council on June 10, 2024—introduced new housing types and created a single new zoning district for all single- and two-family areas of Burnaby, in alignment with new provincial legislation on small-scale multi-unit housing.
-The second amendment—expected to be introduced to Council before the end of the year—will update existing multi-family residential districts (RM Districts) to create a more transparent, user-friendly development framework that provides clarity on building height and form.
+The second amendment will update existing multi-family residential districts (RM Districts) to create a more transparent, user-friendly development framework that provides clarity on building height and form.
+The proposed changes were introduced to Council on October 7, 2024, and detailed text amendments are expected to be considered by Council for adoption in early 2025.

 Click the graphic above to see or download a larger view.